 A visit to Chattanooga calls for a lot of exciting activities: spending sunny afternoons on local trails, convening with the famed aquarium’s many creatures, perusing the art museum’s unique collections, and wandering the lively streets of downtown.
 Recently, Chattanooga has added one more crucial feature to a visitor’s list of must-dos—sample the local beer.

-As craft beer and microbrews have gained momentum over the past decade, breweries have sprung up all over downtown Chattanooga, each with its own quirky flavors.
-The breweries proximity and Chattanooga’s exceptional bike share program give visitors a golden opportunity to spend a day doing a self-guided bike and brew tour of the city.
+As craft beer and microbrews have gained momentum over the past decade, breweries and tap houses have sprung up all over downtown Chattanooga, each with its own quirky flavors.
+The proximity of each brew house and Chattanooga’s exceptional bike share program give visitors a golden opportunity to spend a day doing a self-guided bike and brew tour of the city.

-We’ve narrowed it down to six of Chattanooga’s funkiest watering holes that can be easily connected by bicycle in under five miles.
-Here, we’ve opted to begin at the furthest brewery and work toward the city center, but the route can be easily completed in either direction.
+We’ve narrowed it down to four of Chattanooga’s funkiest watering holes that can be easily connected by bicycle in under five miles.
+Here, we’ve opted to begin at the furthest beer spot and work toward the city center, but the route can be easily completed in either direction.